 Another threatening virus but mostly those affected aren't even born yet!
 The Zika virus is a strange one because there are little or no, observable, symptoms in the carrier and that makes it hard to detect.
-So, for now all we can rely on is our own vigilance and follow the advice that may keep us safe.
-Moquitoes
+So, for now, all we can rely on is our own vigilance and follow the advice that may keep us safe.
+Mosquitoes

 Feb.
 2, 2016 -- They’re tiny.
 They attack with supreme stealth, biting in full daylight with no buzz and no sting.
 And they carry viruses that can be lethal to their preferred food source: us.

 The Aedes aegypti, or yellow fever mosquito, killed more soldiers than guns did during the Spanish-American War.
 And now these black-and-white striped femme fatales -- only the females suck blood -- are causing misery through Central and South America as they pass the viruses that cause dengue fever, yellow fever, chikungunya and now Zika virus disease from person to person.

 Their ancestors lived in the forest where they fed on all manner of warm-blooded creatures, but some time in recent history -- no one is sure exactly when -- the modern Aedes mosquito developed a preference for just one animal -- humans.

 “They only live in association with humans.
 And they have all these physical and behavioural adaptations to do it,” says Carolyn McBride, PhD.
 She’s an assistant professor of ecology and evolutionary biology at Princeton University who specializes in Aedes aegypti.